AUSDS Judging System

 - Therefore, the score will be a fairer and more accurate reflection of the entire trial run.

-- It allows “weighting” of each section of the trial, with more points for more important aspects, and less points for less important aspects.
+- It allows “weighting” of each section of the trial, with more points for more important sections, and less points for less important sections.

 - To give a simple, exaggerated example, imagine there are only 2 sections, and their allocations are 60 points for the cast and 5 for the force and hold obstacle.
 Then obviously it would be much more important to have a good casting dog in order to be successful.
 The trial would be “weighted” (or biased) towards the good casting dog.
 If the situation is reversed, and 5 points are allocated for the cast and 60 for the force and hold obstacle, then handlers (and perhaps breeders if they were breeding for success at these trials), would focus more on that aspect.
 The trial would be weighted much more away from casting ability.